triton-inference-server/server/docs/model_management.md

 Each model in a model repository [resides in its own sub-directory](model_repository.md#repository-layout).
 The activity allowed on the contents of a model's sub-directory varies depending on how Triton is using that model.
-The loaded or unloaded state of a model can be determined by using the [model metadata](inference_protocols.md#inference-protocols-and-apis) or [repository index](protocol/extension_model_repository.md#index) APIs.
+The state of a model can be determined by using the [model metadata](inference_protocols.md#inference-protocols-and-apis) or [repository index](protocol/extension_model_repository.md#index) APIs.